deathworlders/online/content/books/deathworlders/chapter-15-forever-changed.md

 "Y-hello?"

-"*Jenkins, it’s Tremblay.*"
+"*Jenkins, it’s Tremblay."*

 Kevin yawned and sat up.
 "Morning, General."
 He squinted at the glowing numbers in the dark.
 "Dude, it’s like oh-five-thirty."

 "*Yeah, well, ET intel consultant’s a job that puts you permanently on call, eh?
 I’ve got some fine gentlemen from down south want a word with you, AND a priority message from the colony.
-Grab some of that wonder coffee you make and get up here.*"
+Grab some of that wonder coffee you make and get up here."*

 The advice to make himself a coffee was sensible on two levels: even if he hadn’t needed to drum up some alertness and drive away the effects of inadequate sleep, it was five-thirty in a winter’s morning in British Columbia.
 Next to his native Austin, he may as well be above the arctic circle, and three years hadn’t yet served to acclimatize him to the cold.
 The little disposable cup of triple-strength Mocha served to keep his fingers warm as he grumbled a path through the snow.